Breeders Awards Program

 B. A species may be used in more than one Special BAP Program.
 Each programs submission must be submitted separately, although they may be submitted at the same meeting.

-C. Breeder-of-the-year — An award will be given to the BAP participant who has the highest BAP point total in any given calendar year.
-The award will be given in April.
+C. Breeder-of-the-Year — An award will be given to the BAP participant who has the highest BAP point total in any given calendar year.
 Species previously used for Lifetime Achievement may be respawned and entered in the Breeder-of-the-Year once each year.
 However they only count once towards the Lifetime Achievement Award.
 In case of a tie, the breeder with most new Lifetime Achievement spawns wins.
+Additionally five BAP submissions are required to be eligible for the Breeder of the Year award.

-D. Specialization Award — An aquarist must spawn 6 different members of one family of fish, (e.g. Cichlidae, Anabantidae, Callichthydae) or 6 different and distinct trade recognized colors and/or fin types, (e.g. Angelfish – Koi, Gold, Black, Blushing, Silver, and Clown), or six fish that spawn in a similar manner, (e.g. bubble-nesters, mouth-brooders, cave-spawners, etc.).
+D. Specialization Award — An aquarist must spawn 10 different members of one family of fish, (e.g. Cichlidae, Anabantidae, Callichthydae) or 10 different and distinct trade recognized colors and/or fin types, (e.g. Angelfish – Koi, Gold, Black, Blushing, Silver, and Clown), or ten fish that spawn in a similar manner, (e.g. bubble-nesters, mouth-brooders, cave-spawners, etc.).

 E. Diversification Award — An award will be given for diversity in breeding once all ten families/orders have been turned in.
 To receive this award, the participant must have turned in a BAP, for Lifetime achievement, of at least one fish from each of the following families/orders: